 Variables are named values that can have their values changed.
 If you’ve taken algebra, they have the same function.
 For example, you can have a variable named x with a given value 7.
 You can assign variables the values of other variables, meaning that the variable’s value changes when the other variable’s value updates.
 So if x = y and y = 5, then x = 5.
 If y changes to 8 later on, x will change to 8 automatically.

 You can name variables anything you want within certain limitations.
 The name of a variable can be composed of letters, digits, and the underscore character _.
 It must begin with either a letter or an underscore.
-Upper and lowercase letters are distinct because Lua is case-sensitive.
-So player_health and _enemy_3 are valid variable names, but 5_tree is not.
+Take note that while Lua itself treats upper and lower case separately, Pico-8 itself does not distinguish between the two, so be sure to use lower case everywhere.
+As examples, player_health and _enemy_3 are valid variable names, but 5_tree is not.
 Variables are the meat and potatoes of programming, and you will use them to keep track of everything in your game, from the player to the game state.

 Suggestions for Variables